Marketers, 80 Percent of Pinterest Users Are Female. Is Your Brand There?

 Read More…

 Social Media Marketing Industry Report 2011 from Michael A. Stelzner on Vimeo.
 The newly released 2011 Social Media Marketing Industry Report is a must read.
 Michael Stelzner, of Social Media Examiner, has been providing this resource for three years now.
 But I feel this year’s report yields the most telling results because we now have history, indexes and baselines with social media and levels of participation.
 What I found most interesting is that the data reveals what early adopters have been saying all along.
 Social media marketing is effective and productive, but it takes time to nurture and mature.
-It
+But

 Read More…